Highland Railway: Later designs

 Fredrick Smith followed as locomotive superintendent; he had been works manager for the Highland since 1903.
 Four more Castle Class locomotives were built by the North British in 1913, with modifications to the design of the smokebox and chimney.
 Smith designed the 'River' Class, large 4-6-0 tender locomotives, for working on the Perth main line, and six were ordered from Hawthorn, Leslie & Co.
 Two arrived in 1915, but as soon as they arrived the Chief Engineer condemned them as being too heavy for the Highland track.
 Smith resigned and the locomotives were sold to the Caledonian Railway.

 Smith was replaced by Christopher Cumming, who had worked for the North British Railway.
 The demands of World War I meant a shortage of traction, and six locomotives were built to older designs, three 'Loch' Class and three 'Castle' Class, which arrived in 1917.
 Cumming designed a 4-4-0 tender locomotive, with Robinson superheaters, and two of these also arrived in 1917 to work the Far North Line.
 Eight 4-6-0 goods locomotives to a Cummings design, also with Robinson superheaters, arrived in 1918–19.
 The 'Clan' Class was designed for the Perth to Inverness route, 4-6-0 tender locomotives with superheaters and six wheel tenders and eight were built by Hawthorn, Leslie & Co, four in 1919 and four in 1921.
 Cummings resigned due to ill health early in 1922 and David Chalmers Urie was appointed successor.
 The Highland Railway ceased to exist on 31 December 1922, passing 173 locomotives to the London, Midland & Scottish Railway; twenty-three of these were withdrawn from traffic before being renumbered by the new company.

+Locomotive depots

+The principal locomotive depots on the Highland Railway were at Inverness, Perth, Blair Atholl, Forres and Aviemore, which in July 1919 had allocations of 59, 36, 12, 10 and 9 locomotives respectively.
+The remaining 35 locomotives were spread out among fifteen depots, most of which had only one or two locomotives each: Aberfeldy (1), Burghead (2), Dingwall (4), Dornoch (1), Fochabers (1), Fort George (none), Fortrose (1), Helmsdale (4), Keith (2), Kingussie (2), Kyle of Lochalsh (6), Lybster (2), Tain (2), Thurso (1) and Wick (6).
+In January 1935, by which time Fochabers and Kingussie had closed, the LMS reorganised its motive power depot structure, and codes were allocated to the depots as follows:

+By September 1935, several depots (such as Blair Atholl and Kyle of Lochalsh) had their allocations reduced, but Fort George now had one locomotive allocated.
+The HR depot at Perth, latterly known as Perth North, closed in 1938 with its locomotives being transferred to Perth South, the former Caledonian depot.